shubhamkhatri/MacbookDummy/README.md

 Shubham's MacBook Pro is a captivating portfolio website, crafted as a web simulation of macOS Big Sur using Flutter web.
 The project aims to provide a unique glimpse into my personal MacBook Pro, showcasing my skills, projects, and achievements.

+# ⚠️ NOTE:

+THIS IS A DUMMY PROJECT FOR ARCHITECTURE AND FEATURE VIEW.
+I HAVE NOT ADDED THE CODE DUE TO COPYRIGHT POLICY.
+THIS REPO CONTAINS ONLY STRUCTURE OF THE PROJECT.
+<font color="yellow">This text will be in yellow color.</font>

 ## 🔰 Features

 - Stunning Web Simulation: The website emulates the sleek design and user interface of macOS Big Sur, creating an immersive experience for visitors.